DylanScottCarroll/JonasDylanNeuralNetwork/README.md

 ☑ Save and load weights

-Write training/backpropagation algorithm
+☑ Write training algorithm

-Write wway to store and load training data.
+☑ Write way to store and load training data.

-Apply algorith to network.
+Put it all together in Main

+Add printing stuff to display internal state

 Train.